Leatherface: The Texas Chainsaw Massacre III: Censorship

-The film gained a certain amount of notoriety prior to release due to a battle between New Line Cinema and the MPAA, which initially rated the film an X because of its graphic violence.
+The film gained some notoriety prior to its release due to a battle between New Line Cinema and the MPAA, which initially rated it an X for its graphic violence.
 It was the final film to receive this rating before the MPAA replaced X with NC-17.
 Burr cited as issues involved that the studio was independent, Texas Chainsaw Massacre 2 had been released unrated, and the film's grim tone.
 The studio eventually relented and trimmed the more graphic elements.
-Burr said that the film's negatives themselves were cut to maintain the film's release deadline.
+Burr said the film's negatives were cut to meet the release deadline.
 The film was rejected by the British Board of Film Classification upon submission for theatrical release in 1990, and the trimmed version gained an 18 certificate when submitted for video in 2004.
 A total of 4 minutes and 18 seconds was cut in order to gain MPAA approval.

 Theatrical release

-Leatherface: The Texas Chainsaw Massacre III was originally slated for a November 3, 1989 theatrical release and a comedic teaser trailer made of original footage that directly parodies the lady of the lake scene from Excalibur was released in the summer of 1989.
+Leatherface: The Texas Chainsaw Massacre III was originally slated for a November 3, 1989, theatrical release, and a comedic teaser trailer made of original footage that directly parodies the lady of the lake scene from Excalibur was released in the summer of 1989.
 However, the release date was soon pushed to the following year and it opened in 1,107 theaters on January 12, 1990, grossing $2,692,087 in its opening weekend, ranking a low number 11, with an average gross of $2,431 per theater.

 The film saw a 56.2% drop in its second weekend, grossing $1,442,554 with a total domestic gross of $5,765,562.

 Home media

 The film was released on VHS and LaserDisc by RCA/Columbia Pictures Home Video the same year.

-In 2003, New Line Home Entertainment released the film in both R-rated and unrated versions on DVD.
+In 2003, New Line Home Entertainment released the film on DVD in both R-rated and unrated versions.
 The DVD's special features include an audio commentary with Jeff Burr, Gregory Nicotero, R.A.
 Mihailoff, David J. Schow, William Butler, and Mark Odesky, a featurette entitled "The Saw is Family: The Making of Leatherface"; as well as a compilation of unrestored, raw and deleted scenes, along with an explanation from Jeff Burr as to why these scenes did not make the final cut; the original ending of the film was also included on the DVD.
 The unrated version was released on Blu-ray on February 13, 2018, as part of the Warner Brothers Archive Collection label.